rph2odbp/KCM/docs/ops/README.md

 - Template JSON: `docs/ops/monitoring-dashboard.json`
 - Create/update with: `scripts/create-monitoring-dashboard.sh <PROJECT_ID>`

+### Validation helper

+A small helper script can validate local tooling and remind you how to run the dashboard creation script:

+./scripts/validate-monitoring-dashboard.sh <PROJECT_ID>

+This checks for `gcloud` and `jq` and verifies `docs/ops/monitoring-dashboard.json` exists.

 ## helloWorld health endpoint (private)

 - Function: `helloWorld` (HTTPS, us-central1) is a simple liveness/smoke check returning `{ message: "Hello from KCM Firebase Functions (Node 22)!" }`.